microsoft/botframework-solutions/docs/tutorials/csharp/skill.md

 ## Adding your Skill to an assistant

-To add your new Skill to your assistant/Bot, run the following command from a command prompt within the directory of your assistant/Bot.
+To add your new Skill to your assistant/Bot, run the following command from a command prompt **within the directory of your assistant/Bot**.
 At this time we have a powershell script and a preview botskills CLI.

 ``
 .\Deployment\scripts\add_remote_skill.ps1 -botName "YOUR_BOT_NAME" -manifestUrl https://YOUR_SKILL.azurewebsites.net/api/skill/manifest